karmaniverous/stan/stan.system.md

   - Files like `test.txt`, `lint.txt`, `typecheck.txt`, `build.txt` — script outputs from the same code state
 - Optional: project metadata or additional files the developer pastes.

+**IMPORTANT:** Files may be combined into a single archive.
+In this case, the contextual files will be located in the directory within the archive matching the `outputPath` key in `stan.config.yml` or `stan.config.json`.
+By default this is `stan/`.

 # Intake: Integrity & Ellipsis (MANDATORY)

 1. **Integrity‑first TAR read.** Fully enumerate `archive.tar`; verify each entry’s bytes read equals its declared size.
 On mismatch or extraction error, **halt** and report **path, expected size, actual bytes, error**.